skupperproject/skupper-example-hello-world/README.md

 A single kubeconfig supports only one active context per user.
-Since you will be using multiple contexts at once in this exercise, you need to create distinct kubeconfigs.
+Since you will be using multiple contexts at once in this exercise, you need to create multiple kubeconfigs.

 For each namespace, open a new terminal window.
 In each terminal, set the `KUBECONFIG` environment variable to a different path and